jonzingale/Haskell/blinky/diffusion_limited_aggregation/README.md

 ![alt text](images/diffusionLimitedAggregate.png "diffusion limited aggregate")

-A maximally stateful process is one whose side-effects dominate the computation, with little else analytically calculable.
-Let us call computations like these, in a sense dual to *purely functional computations*, *maximally-stateful*.
+A *maximally stateful process* is one whose side-effects dominate a computation and with little else analytically calculable.
 The image is that of clouds, cellular automata, or the geological history of a mountain, Darwin's tree of life.
 Consider computations where *process* is more apt a term than *function*, computations whose specification may be trivial and yet depend crucially on initial conditions.
-The evolving process manifests in bouts of combinatorial explosions, the intension matters more than the extension, and any particular run is unambiguously path-dependent.
+The evolving process manifests in bouts of combinatorial explosions, the intension matters more than the extension, and any particular run is unambiguously path-dependent, i.e., computations that are as far from *purely functional* as one can possibly hope for.

 Some time ago, my friend, Glen mentioned diffusion-limited aggregation (DLA) in the context of our on-going discussions centered around modal